 Taking delivery of your new yacht in Europe!

-When we mention that taking delivery of your new yacht in Europe is an experience not to be missed, we want you to take us seriously.
+When we mention that taking delivery of your new or used yacht in Europe is an experience not to be missed, we want you to take us seriously.
 We have handled these dream deliveries and our clients were thrilled that we insisted.
 One our clients who took delivery of a new 60 foot yacht in Italy stated: « I was really happy that you insisted, I would have missed one of the best experiences of my life!’’

 We have the expertise to help you prepare, plan an itinerary, follow you through your travels and discover extraordinary places in the Mediterranean.
-You will also have the vast Ferretti Group network ready to help in case of need.

 We will be on hand to deliver the boat and remain at your side until you decide that everything is under control.
 That you feel comfortable with the systems onboard, the captain, itinerary, operation of the boat etc.

 A couple important notes:

 - As you will be on a boat that is electrically configured for the Americas it will be important to ship prior to your arrival all the small appliances you’ll require for your vacation. (toaster, coffee machine, hand-held vacuum etc.)